Tag Archives: son

 “You never had children,” I protested.

-“I married a jerk once too.
+“I married a jerk once, too.
 They don’t change.”
-Marisa went on to give one reason after another how she was looking out for my best interest.
+Marisa went on to give one reason after another about how she was looking out for my best interest.

 After long seconds of dead silence and nothing else to say, we hung up.